marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   A target only needs to define this hook if it sets :samp:`NUM_POLY_INT_COEFFS` to a value greater than 1.

-.. index:: INCOMING_FRAME_SP_OFFSET
+.. macro:: INCOMING_FRAME_SP_OFFSET

-MacroINCOMING_FRAME_SP_OFFSETA C expression whose value is an integer giving the offset, in bytes, from the value of the stack pointer register to the top of the stack frame at the beginning of any function, before the prologue.
+  A C expression whose value is an integer giving the offset, in bytes, from the value of the stack pointer register to the top of the stack frame at the beginning of any function, before the prologue.
 The top of the frame is defined to be the value of the stack pointer in the previous frame, just before the call instruction.

   You only need to define this macro if you want to support call frame debugging information like that provided by DWARF 2.

-.. index:: DEFAULT_INCOMING_FRAME_SP_OFFSET
+.. macro:: DEFAULT_INCOMING_FRAME_SP_OFFSET

-MacroDEFAULT_INCOMING_FRAME_SP_OFFSETLike ``INCOMING_FRAME_SP_OFFSET``, but must be the same for all functions of the same ABI, and when using GAS ``.cfi_*`` directives must also agree with the default CFI GAS emits.
+  Like ``INCOMING_FRAME_SP_OFFSET``, but must be the same for all functions of the same ABI, and when using GAS ``.cfi_*`` directives must also agree with the default CFI GAS emits.
 Define this macro only if ``INCOMING_FRAME_SP_OFFSET`` can have different values between different functions of the same ABI or when ``INCOMING_FRAME_SP_OFFSET`` does not agree with GAS default CFI.

-.. index:: ARG_POINTER_CFA_OFFSET
+.. macro:: ARG_POINTER_CFA_OFFSET (fundecl)

-MacroARG_POINTER_CFA_OFFSET(:samp:`{fundecl}`)A C expression whose value is an integer giving the offset, in bytes, from the argument pointer to the canonical frame address (cfa).
+  A C expression whose value is an integer giving the offset, in bytes, from the argument pointer to the canonical frame address (cfa).
 The final value should coincide with that calculated by ``INCOMING_FRAME_SP_OFFSET``.
 Which is unfortunately not usable during virtual register instantiation.

   The default value for this macro is ``FIRST_PARM_OFFSET (fundecl) + crtl->args.pretend_args_size``, which is correct for most machines; in general, the arguments are found immediately before the stack frame.
 Note that this is not the case on some targets that save registers into the caller's frame, such as SPARC and rs6000, and so such targets need to define this macro.

   You only need to define this macro if the default is incorrect, and you want to support call frame debugging information like that provided by DWARF 2.

-.. index:: FRAME_POINTER_CFA_OFFSET
+.. macro:: FRAME_POINTER_CFA_OFFSET (fundecl)

-MacroFRAME_POINTER_CFA_OFFSET(:samp:`{fundecl}`)If defined, a C expression whose value is an integer giving the offset in bytes from the frame pointer to the canonical frame address (cfa).
+  If defined, a C expression whose value is an integer giving the offset in bytes from the frame pointer to the canonical frame address (cfa).
   The final value should coincide with that calculated by ``INCOMING_FRAME_SP_OFFSET``.

   Normally the CFA is calculated as an offset from the argument pointer, via ``ARG_POINTER_CFA_OFFSET``, but if the argument pointer is variable due to the ABI, this may not be possible.
 If this macro is defined, it implies that the virtual register instantiation should be based on the frame pointer instead of the argument pointer.
 Only one of ``FRAME_POINTER_CFA_OFFSET`` and ``ARG_POINTER_CFA_OFFSET`` should be defined.

-.. index:: CFA_FRAME_BASE_OFFSET
+.. macro:: CFA_FRAME_BASE_OFFSET (fundecl)

-MacroCFA_FRAME_BASE_OFFSET(:samp:`{fundecl}`)If defined, a C expression whose value is an integer giving the offset in bytes from the canonical frame address (cfa) to the frame base used in DWARF 2 debug information.
+  If defined, a C expression whose value is an integer giving the offset in bytes from the canonical frame address (cfa) to the frame base used in DWARF 2 debug information.
 The default is zero.
 A different value may reduce the size of debug information on some ports.

 .. _exception-handling: